Beamstrahlung monitoring at SuperKEKB upgrade 2023: Large angle beamstrahlung monitor

 LABM operating at SuperKEKB accelerator consists of four telescopes pointed at the Belle~II IP, at around 8.5~mrad observation angle from the beam axis.
 On each side of Belle~II detector there are two telescopes on the top (azimuthal position of 90 degrees) and bottom (270 degrees) of one of the beam pipes.
 This redundancy improves the systematics and allows to be sensitive to vertical asymmetries of the particle beams.

 Beamstrahlung is intercepted inside the beam pipe with vacuum mirrors made of beryllium at about 5~meters downstream from the IP and extracted through a special window, as shown in Fig.~\ref{p:labm-mirrors-beampipe}.
-The size of the mirrors is 2$\times$2.8$\,$mm$^2$, which corresponds to a square angular acceptance once the mirror inclination is taken into account.
+The size of the mirrors is $2 \times 2.8\,\mathrm{mm}^2$, which corresponds to a square angular acceptance once the mirror inclination is taken into account.
 Then the light travels inside a series of straight aluminum pipes with mirrors at pipe joints until it arrives to an optical box located outside of the interaction region.
 There are two optical boxes, one for the electron beam (``Oho'' side of the detector) and one for the positron beam (``Nikko'' side of the detector).
-The first mirror after the vacuum window, referred to as a ``primary mirror'', is movable by two stepper motors and may be controlled remotely, which allows to perform an angle scan in search of the signal.
+The first mirror after the vacuum window, referred to as a ``primary mirror'', may be moved with the help of two stepper motors and may be controlled remotely, which allows to perform an angle scan in search of the signal.

-In the optical boxes the light is split into two transverse polarization components.
+In the optical boxes the light is split into two transverse polarization components by Wollaston prisms.
 The beamstrahlung is expected to be highly polarized, so that we can observe the signal in one polarization and use the other for the background estimation.
 In the classical LABM design used until 2023 each component was observed at four different average wavelengths by photomultiplier tubes (PMT).
 See Refs.~\cite{labm-skekb-1} and~\cite{labm-skekb-2} for more details of that design.
 After an upgrade in 2023, which is described in this paper, the PMTs were replaced with cameras.

 After several years of studies and upgrades in 2022 we could successfully demonstrate that the LABM measurements of beamstrahlung signal are of good quality and are correlated with key beam parameters.
 Due to the problems with getting the proper IP spot for the positron beam, only two telescopes monitoring the electron beam were used, \textit{i.e.} measurements from 16~PMTs.
 Data sample was collected with telescopes looking at the IP without moving for 11~days.
 Only Physics run data with currents above $100\,$mA was used.
 The results were obtained with a Machine Learning (ML) using a Neural Network (NN).
 External measurements of the beams sizes from the accelerator group and luminosity from the detector group were used for training.
 The mean absolute error (MAE) of prediction of the beam parameters on a data sample not used in the training was at a few percent level~\cite{nnresult}.